abhiTronix/deffcode/README.md

 ## Overview

-> DeFFcode is a High-performance Real-time **Video frames Generator** that wraps FFmpeg pipeline inside a subprocess module for generating blazingly fast video frames in python :fire:
+> DeFFcode is a powerful High-performance Real-time **Video frames Generator** that wraps FFmpeg pipeline inside a subprocess module for generating blazingly fast video frames in python :fire:

-The primary purpose of DeFFcode is to provide a one-stop cross-platform solution for low-memory overhead and faster decoding of a wide range of video streams into 3D NumPy's [`ndarray`](https://numpy.org/doc/stable/reference/arrays.ndarray.html#the-n-dimensional-array-ndarray) frames while providing **complete control over the underlying FFmpeg pipeline** without the need to go deeper into hefty documentation and in just a few lines of python code.
+The primary purpose of DeFFcode is to provide a cross-platform solution for fast and low-overhead decoding of a wide range of video streams into 3D [`ndarray`](https://numpy.org/doc/stable/reference/arrays.ndarray.html#the-n-dimensional-array-ndarray) frames while providing **complete control over the underlying FFmpeg pipeline** without the need to go deeper into hefty documentation and in just a few lines of python code.

-Furthermore, DeFFcode can **extract frames with any custom specification** such as Framerate, Resolution, Hardware decoder, Complex Filter into any pixel format and gives users complete freedom to apply almost any desired FFmpeg supported parameter.
+DeFFcode can **extract frames in real-time with any custom specification imaginable** such as Framerate, Resolution, Hardware decoding, Complex Filters into any pixel format while giving users the complete freedom to play with any desired FFmpeg supported parameter.

-DeFFcode APIs are designed for **modularity** with clean API separation for building reusable components that are easier to understand and work with.
 On top of that, DeFFcode enables **effortless and precise FFmpeg Frame Seeking** natively.

+Finally, DeFFcode APIs are designed with **simplicity, flexibility, and modularity** in mind for the best developer experience.

 &thinsp;